Are you sabotaging your health? Take my 20 question quiz for diet & lifestyle tips.

 • Coconut oil has a highly digestible structure, primarily Medium Chain Triglycerides (other saturated fats are mostly Long Chain).
 It takes little input from bile and digestive enzymes to break down coconut oil, making it a great food for those with no gall bladder or poor digestion such as the elderly or sick.

-Coconut oil has none of the Vitamins A, D and K2 that ghee or pastured lard have.
+Coconut oil has none of the Vitamins A, D and K2 that pastured ghee or pastured lard have.
 This is one drawback.

+Coconut oil can be an acquired taste.
+Certain foods just don’t work with its sweet, fruity flavor.
 You can get around this by using cheaper grades of coconut oil which have a lighter taste and still offer (according to my research) the other benefits of the oil.

 Bottom line: keep and use both.
 Try different brands in different ways.
 Reach for ghee or pastured lard when you want those great co-factor vitamins and buttery goodness.